Skip to content

 Fair

 Maintaining fair and open processes is a routine part of how we do business.
-Our efforts promote equal business opportunities to qualified companies, thereby increasing the quantity of contracts awarded to SWaMs and DBEs each year.
+Our efforts promote equal business opportunities to qualified companies, thereby increasing the quantity of contracts awarded to Small Business Enterprises each year.

-We have prioritized our commitment to fostering equal opportunities for diverse suppliers.
+We have prioritized our commitment to fostering opportunities for certified suppliers.
 Throughout the year, we promote a wide array of projects and conduct a competitive bidding process that includes small businesses.

 Accessible

 Periodically, the Commission hosts a Business Opportunity Forum.
-By providing public forums to help current and potential suppliers better understand and participate in the bidding process, we have increased the pool of qualified SWaM and DBE bidders.
+By providing public forums to help current and potential suppliers better understand and participate in the bidding process.

 Scroll To Top